 Maui is an internationally popular destination and has a well-established tourism sector so you can easily get around the island using tour buses, public transport, and shuttles.
 That can come in handy, especially if you’re coming from a country that is used to driving on the other side of the road!

 If you plan to self-drive, book your rental car ahead of time.
 That way, you will get the best rates and be able to reserve the car you want.
-Plus, your rental car will be ready and waiting for you at the airport when you arrive.
+Your rental car will be ready and waiting for you at the airport when you arrive.

 Want to save this Maui honeymoon itinerary for later?